localdevices/ORC-OS/README.md

 > * Click on "SAVE"
 > * Click on "YES".

-9. When the application asks "All existing data on '<your selected SD card>' will be erased.
+9. When the application asks "All existing data on \'<your selected SD card>\' will be erased.
 Are you sure you want to continue?", click on YES.
-10.When Raspberry OS Imager asks for your password, please provide this.
+10. When Raspberry OS Imager asks for your password, please provide this.

 The SD card will now be prepared and verified.
 This will only take a few minutes.
 Time for a ☕.